The Bankrate promise

 The SBA microloan program, for example, offers loans up to $50,000.
 Rather than coming directly from the SBA, the SBA makes these loans through nonprofit, community-based lenders.

-Each lender sets different rates and terms, but the loans tend to have relatively low interest rates and can have long repayment terms, helping keep the monthly payment affordable.
+Each lender sets different rates and terms.
+But the loans tend to have relatively low interest rates and can have long repayment terms.
+This can help keep the monthly payment affordable.

-Business credit cards are a popular tool for almost any business owner.
-They make it easy to pay for everyday expenses on credit, financing those purchases for the short term.
+Business credit cards are a popular alternative to fast business loans.
+They make it easy to build credit, pay for everyday expenses on credit, financing those purchases for the short term.
 If you don’t carry a balance from one statement to another, you won’t have to pay interest.
 But you do have the flexibility to carry a balance for a longer period if you desire.

 Some cards even offer extended 0% APR periods when you sign up.
 This perk lets you make purchases or transfer over debt from a high-interest card and make interest-free payments for a certain amount of time.